ai-driven-dev/rules/memory-bank/activeContext.md

 - [2025-04-11]: Removed integration test setup (`vscode-test` scripts and dependencies, `extension.test.ts` file, `.vscode-test` directory) as requested.
 - [2025-04-13]: **Refactored repository content fetching**: Replaced previous recursive `contents` API calls with a single, efficient call to the GitHub Git Trees API (`GET /repos/{owner}/{repo}/git/trees/{tree_sha}?recursive=1`) in `github.ts`.
 This fetches the entire repository structure in one request.
 - [2025-04-13]: **Refactored recursive selection**: Implemented *local* recursive selection/deselection logic in `SelectionService` and `ExplorerTreeProvider`.
 When a directory checkbox is toggled, the selection state of all its descendants is updated based on the already fetched tree data, without requiring further API calls.
 Removed previous progress indicators related to API-based recursive selection.
+- [2025-04-13]: **Implemented Recursive Download**: Modified `explorerView.ts` (`downloadSelectedFiles`) to correctly map all selected items (files and directories, including recursively selected ones) and pass them to `DownloadService`.
+The service already handled creating directories and downloading files from the list.
+Fixed associated TypeScript errors during implementation.

 ## Next Steps

-1.  **Implement Recursive Download**:
+1.  **Test Recursive Download & Core Features**:
-    *   Modify `downloadSelectedFiles` in `explorerView.ts` and the `downloadFile` function in `src/services/download.ts`.
-    *   Use `SelectionService.getSelection()` to get all selected items (including those selected recursively).
-    *   For each selected item, if it's a file (`type === 'blob'`), download it using its path.
-    *   Ensure the local directory structure is correctly created based on the item paths.
+    *   Manually test the **recursive download** functionality thoroughly.
+Select directories, individual files, and combinations.
+Verify that all expected files are downloaded and the directory structure is preserved correctly in the workspace.
-    *   Add progress indication for bulk downloads.
-2.  **Test Git Trees & Local Selection**:
-    *   Manually test the loading of various repositories (different sizes, structures, branches) using the Git Trees API.
+    *   Manually test the **Git Trees API loading** with various repositories (different sizes, structures, branches).
-    *   Verify the local recursive selection/deselection logic works correctly by toggling directory checkboxes and checking descendant states.
+    *   Verify the **local recursive selection/deselection** logic works correctly by toggling directory checkboxes and checking descendant states in the UI.
-    *   Add unit tests for the tree transformation logic (flat Git Tree data to hierarchical `TreeItem` structure) if feasible.
-3.  **Error Handling & Edge Cases**:
+2.  **Error Handling & Edge Cases**:
     *   Implement specific error handling for the `git/trees` API call (e.g., invalid SHA, repository not found, rate limits).
+    *   Review and enhance error handling for the download process (e.g., file write errors, network issues during download).
     *   Consider and potentially implement handling for the `truncated` flag in the `git/trees` response (e.g., notify the user, offer partial load).
+3.  **Testing (Automated)**:
+    *   Add unit tests for the tree transformation logic (flat Git Tree data to hierarchical `TreeItem` structure) if feasible.
+    *   Consider adding unit tests for the download mapping logic in `explorerView.ts`.
 4.  **Performance Monitoring**:
     *   Observe TreeView performance during initial load and rendering, especially with large repositories fetched via `git/trees`.
-Optimize if necessary (e.g., virtual scrolling, delayed rendering - though likely overkill initially).
+Optimize if necessary.

 ## Active Decisions